Im2008/Ian_2025/index.md

       if (!this.isJumping) {
         this.isJumping = true;

-        // Set the jump animation (change to your Jump metadata) this.marioElement.style.backgroundPosition = `-${this.obj["Jump"].col * this.pixels}px
+        // Set the jump animation
+        this.marioElement.style.backgroundPosition = `-${this.obj["Jump"].col * this.pixels}px
                                                       -${this.obj["Jump"].row * this.pixels}px`;

         let jumpInterval = setInterval(() => {
-          // Move Mario up until the jump height is reached if (this.positionY < this.jumpHeight) {
+          if (this.positionY < this.jumpHeight) {
             this.positionY += this.jumpSpeed;
             this.marioElement.style.bottom = `${this.positionY}px`;